-After setting the output configuration, click the button configuration to finish the configuration; all settings can be changed at the same time and you just need to click this button once.

-After changing the settings, you need to click Channel to finish this configuration.
-Otherwise, the settings are void.
+- After setting the output configuration, click the button Sine Out to finish the configuration.
+All settings can be changed simultaneously and you just need to click this button once. - After changing the settings, you need to click Configuration to finish this configuration.
+Otherwise, changes of settings will not be saved.